Art by, GuardianofAllator

 Ariesa: The ariesa and the duckarium have a fairly good relationship with one another, the sun ariesa enjoy creating and providing new pots and pot making techniques for the duckarium, while the moon ariesa enjoy acting act guardians for the younger ducks.
 Though the relationship between the two was rocky at first, it quickly escalated to one of mutual benefit.
 The duckariums are provided pots and guardians for their young, and the ariesa are provided a new trade partner and the occasional new disciple or student.

-BVo9: BVo9 are friends to the duckarium, as duckariums are good at fixing things and are the most noble riders they can think of, as they even come their own helmets.
+BVo9: BVo9 are friends to the duckarium, as duckariums are good at fixing things and are the most noble riders they can think of, as they even come with their own helmets.
 Some BVo9 have decals or murals of swasks imprinted on their coats or their garage walls.
 Duckariums, on the other hand, are iffy about being near BVo9 as they are loud, give off noxious gasses, and are a hazard to any younglings that are waddling nearby.
 BVo9 are not allowed in certain duckarium 'children safety zones' (actually, there are simply very slow speed limits there, which amounts to a ban) and duckarium law only allows a duckarium to ride a BVo9 after having reached a certain age and passing a skills test.
 A historic attempt to make a bus out of BVo9 for duckarium ducklings ended in tragedy.

 Gemimi: When the duckariums first met the gemimi, they were appalled by their corpse puppets, but were delighted to see how friendly and gentle they were with children.
 Duckariums, being famously known for their crafting skills gave puppets to gemimi, and the gemimi would replace decaying flesh puppets with the new ones fashioned out of wood or cloth.
 This started a rather big trade network between the two, with gemimis babysitting for duckariums or being entertainers for the puppets they needed.